Soft-Decoding-Based Strategies for Relay and Interference Channels: Analysis and Achievable Rates Using LDPC Codes: Soft-DF-BP

-We begin by considering soft decoding, as applied by soft-DF-BP at the relay.
-Our analysis will rely on the following theorem, which examines the estimation error at a destination node of a {\it point-to-point} BEC.
-The theorem focuses on $P_{\MAP}(\cC;\:\delta)$, the expected bit erasure rate (Definition~\ref{def:erasure rate}) at the output of a maximum {\it a posteriori} (MAP) decoder for a linear code\footnote{MAP decoding of linear codes over the BEC produces vectors over the alphabet $\{0,1,\Erasure\}$ (see e.g.~\cite[Sec.~3.2.1]{Urbanke_Book}).
+The following theorem extends the results of Peleg~\etal~\cite{PelegExtrinsicGood} to BEC channels.
+The theorem focuses on $P_{\MAP}(\cC;\:\varepsilon)$, the expected erasure rate (defined as in~\eqref{eq:erasure_rate}) at the output of a maximum {\it a posteriori} (MAP) decoder for a linear code\footnote{MAP decoding of linear codes over the BEC produces vectors over the alphabet $\{0,1,\Erasure\}$ (see e.g.,~\cite[Sec.~3.2.1]{Urbanke_Book}).
 More precisely, the bitwise {\it a-posteriori} probability $P_{X_i|\bY}(1\given \by)$ on which it relies can be shown to belong to the set $\{0,1,1/2\}$, indicating complete confidence (0 or 1) in the decoded bit or complete lack of it (1/2).
 In some formulations of the algorithm, a random decision is made when $P_{X_i|\bY}(1\given \by) = 1/2$.
-In this paper, we assume 1/2 is mapped to $\Erasure$, producing the desired alphabet. } $\cC$, when used over a BEC($\delta$). \begin{theorem} Let $\{\cC_n\}_{n=1}^\infty$ be a sequence of linear codes, of rate $R$, which is ``good'' for the BEC (see Definition~\ref{def:Good codes}).
-Let $\deltastar = 1-R$ be the BEC Shannon limit for rate $R$ (Definition~\ref{def:Shannon limit}).
-Then the following holds,
+In this paper, we assume 1/2 is mapped to $\Erasure$, producing the desired alphabet. } $\cC$, when used over a BEC($\delta$). \begin{theorem} Let $\{\cC_n\}_{n=1}^\infty$ be a sequence of linear codes, of rate $R$, which is P2P-optimal for the BEC.
+Then the following holds.